 Real estate referral fees are fees paid when one agent or broker refers a client to another agent or broker based on the eventual commission when the sale closes.
-While real estate referral fees range from 20% to 35%, the standard fee is about 25% of the earned commission.
-You must be a licensed real estate agent or broker to be paid a commission fee.
+Real estate referral fees range from 20% to 35%, but the standard fee is about 25% of the earned commission.

-Why might an agent refer their client elsewhere?
-The reasons for realtor referral can be as simple as a client moving out of state or to a neighborhood the agent doesn’t know too well.
+The reason for a realtor referral could be as simple as a client moving out of state or to a neighborhood the agent doesn’t know too well.
 In other cases, an existing client may want to explore commercial purchases or properties that the existing residential agent has no familiarity with.

 In this article, we will discuss typical real estate referral fee rates, how they work, and provide you with a free contract template that you can use.

 The 4 Basic Steps to Referring your Real Estate Client